(Last updated on 2025-07-15.)

-I am a senior researcher at the European Center for Algorithmic Transparency (ECAT) where I contribute scientific and technical expertise in support of policy to the European Commission on technology regulation in various contexts including for example in the context of the Internet intermediaries and online platforms ( Digital Services Act - DSA) as well as artificial intelligence technology (AI-Act).
+I am a senior researcher at the European Center for Algorithmic Transparency (ECAT) where I bring scientific and technical expertise to the European Commission in support of policy in various contexts including Internet intermediaries and online platform regulation ( Digital Services Act - DSA) as well as artificial intelligence technology regulation (AI-Act).

-Shortly stated, my research examines problems in the intersection of technology and society.
-Despite the many exciting opportunities of tech, our ever-increasing societal reliance on it also introduces complex societal problems which can become systemic risks.
-People have lost life savings due to crypto scams or online cybercrime, hacked toasters and fridges have caused havoc by causing Internet outages, election outcomes affected through micro-targeted online political advertising, including via disinformation and deepfakes, not to mention the recent AI advances that are leading to phenomena like deepfake/revenge porn, and ultra realistic ransom calls in the voices of loved ones just to name a few instances.
-These are all examples of the types of complex problems that are created or exacerbated through tach, are extremely difficult to tackle, and require interdisciplinary and evidence based approaches to tackle.
-My research approaches such problems by blending computer science, in particular cybersecurity and Internet measurement techniques, with other empirical research from broader interdisciplinary areas of inquiry such as computational social sciences and economics to help measure their spread and harms, understand their roots, and find potential mitigations / solutions whether through technical means, or through non-technical means such as aligning incentives, policy and/or regulation.
+In short, my research (both at ECAT and prior to joining it) examines problems in the intersection of technology and society.
+Technology harbors exciting opportunities but at the same time, our ever-increasing reliance there on introduces complex societal problems, some of which can even turn into systemic issues.
+People have lost life savings due to crypto scams or online cybercrime, insecure and easily hackable IoT devices like routers and home storage devices have caused havoc and Internet outages, election outcomes affected through micro-targeted online political advertising, including via disinformation and deepfakes, not to mention the recent AI advances that are leading to phenomena like deepfake/revenge porn, and ultra realistic ransom calls in the voices of loved ones just to name a few instances.
+These are all examples of the types of complex problems that are created or exacerbated through tech, are extremely difficult to tackle, and require interdisciplinary and evidence-based remedies and rectification.
+My research typically approaches such problems by blending computer science - in particular cybersecurity and Internet measurement techniques - with other research from broader interdisciplinary areas of inquiry such as computational social sciences and economics to help measure their spread, harms, identify their roots, and to find potential mitigations or solutions whether through technical means, or non-technical means such as aligning incentives, soft policy and/or hard regulation.

 My research has been published in top-tier academic venues and covered in both national (Dutch) and International news and media outlets (see News section below).
 Some of this work has also been applied by the Dutch high-tech crime police unit, in legal hearings, and continues to benefit policy making.
 For an overview of some of my peer-reviewed research please refer to the publication list below.